Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Results: Modeling economic complexity

-All results from the following section are conducted with export data from 2005, for a total of 221 countries and 5008 products, and with parameters for the Product Space unchanged from the ones presented above.
-The Beta distribution is applied on top of these parameters with $\kappa = 1000$ verbatim and without additional modification to introduce heterogeneity in capability proximities; without the Beta distribution, there would be $3$ possible values for $\Phi_{ij}^C$ given a fixed $i$ and as such the production function would only contain $3$ possible inputs.
-(Our tests show that a constant $\Phi^C$ also provides valid results, but the difference between the production function at different values of $\rho$ is significantly dampened due to input homogeneity.)
-For a reproduction of these results for the years 2000, 2010 and 2015, with parameters fitted to data from the Product Space in these years, see Appendix 3.
+To infer capabilities for each country in each year, we employ simulated annealing to search for an optimal set of capabilities which minimizes the KL divergence between the country's empirical export distribution against products complexity, smoothed and made continuous via a KDE (kernel density estimator) estimated using the improved Sheather-Jones method, and the model's predicted export distribution for the country given its set of capabilities.
+For technical details, see Appendix C.1.

-\subsubsection{From capabilities to economic development}
+\subsection{From capabilities to economic development}

-We present two important results in this section.
-First, we will demonstrate that that the best prediction offered by the model for a country's export distribution (through the set of capabilities that minimizes KL divergence) achieves a very significant reduction in KL divergence, roughly 15\% to 20\%, from the empirical export distribution compared to a naive prediction such as the uniform distribution representing greatest uncertainty; as the model is theoretically simple and parametrically parsimonious, the fact that 20\% of the deviation from complete randomness of a country's export distribution can be explained through this framework of capabilities is itself a significant result.
-Second, we show that the best values of $\rho$ and $\nu$ found for each economy varies robustly with both measures of economic complexity and interpret this result in terms of what economic complexity can inform us about the productive structure of an economy and in terms of the mechanisms through which a higher ECI correlates with economic growth. \\
+In this section, we will present details on the optimization of the model and show that the best values of $\rho$ and $\nu$ found for each economy varies robustly with both measures of economic complexity and interpret this result in terms of the productive structure of an economy. \\

-The following table shows summary goodness-of-fit statistics for modelling empirical export distributions of 222 countries across 1000 products in 2005; in particular, "clarity" refers to the ratio between the KL divergence provided by our model and the KL divergence provided by a uniform distribution representing maximum uncertainty against the empirical distribution (as defined above), and can roughly be interpreted as a $R^2$-like statistic representing the percentage of uncertainty in export distributions which can be explained by the model.
-Additional results for years 2000, 2010 and 2015 are available in Appendix 3.3.
+The following table shows summary goodness-of-fit statistics for modelling empirical export distributions of 222 countries in 2005; in particular, "clarity" refers to the percentage reduction in KL divergence provided by our model compared to a uniform distribution representing maximum uncertainty, and can be interpreted as a $R^2$-like statistic representing the percentage of uncertainty in export distributions which can be explained by the model.

 Using the explanatory variables in the previous section to proxy for economic development alongside ECI, its square, and the square of log GDP (centered about the mean), we fit an ordinal Logit model with the best values for $\rho$ and $\nu$ for different countries representing ordinal dependent variables ($\rho$ ordered from: $-\infty$ (Leontief), -9, -3, 0 (Cobb-Douglas), 1; $\nu$ ordered from: 0.5, 1, 2, 3, 4).
 A positive coefficient indicates a positive relationship with the probability of a country being in a higher category.